 You are required to maintain a minimum level of eligible securities in your collateral account.
 A decrease in the market value of your collateral may require you to deposit additional cash or securities.

-Important Note: All collateral is subject to approval and E*TRADE Savings Bank may change its collateral requirements at any time.
+Important Note: All collateral is subject to approval and Morgan Stanley Private Bank may change its collateral requirements at any time.

 What is a Maintenance Call?